GinjaNinja32/EmptyEpsilonScripts/README.md

 All modules below assume that the repository is at this path.

 ## Core Modules
-Language-type features, constant data definitions.
+Language-type features and constant data definitions.
 Few or no dependencies.

 ### require
 Provides a `require` function that behaves closer to standard Lua, allowing dropping the `.lua` suffix and tracking already-imported modules.